Maurmoo/Azure-Network-Protocols/README.md

 </p>
 <p>

-I used Wireshark on the Windows 10 Virtual Machine to filter and observe SSH traffic.
-Simultaneously, I accessed the Linux Virtual Machine by running a PowerShell command that included its username and private IP address for the SSH connection.
-For example, the command used in PowerShell was: ssh Labuser@10.1.0.6
+- Wireshark was used on the Windows 10 VM to capture SSH traffic while connecting to the Ubuntu VM via PowerShell.
+- Ran the command: ssh Labuser@<Ubuntu_IP>.
 </p>
 <br />